warguns/wp-reviews-hexagonal-architecture-example/Readme.txt

 * Added a little database migration tool.
 * Improved average using the Binomial proportion confidence interval.

+= 1.2.13 =

+* Increase Compatibility with wordpress 6.1

 == Upgrade Notice ==